-A wonderful expression of ripe black fruits, black berries with spices, and tobacco in the background.
+Mouchao Tonel 3-4 has a wonderful expression of ripe black fruits, black berries and spices on the nose, plus hints of tobacco in the background.
 Smooth, and rich attack, with combined notes of blackberries and plums, wonderful tannins giving great complexity, and a long finish.

 Alentejo wine region covers about a third of Portugal located eastern of Lisbon.
 This well-known wine region is highly respected in Portugal for its red wines.
 The region has eight sub-regions but most of the production is sold under Alentejo DOC title.
 These wines are often made from Aragonez (Tempranillo), Castelao, or Trincadeira.

 Moderate mountain climate